-- after census of the first session in second payment period - enrollment in the second payment period - has demonstrated academic activity with a passing grade in the first session of the second payment period (For 8 & 12-week Fastrac Sessions: A Case or Session Long Project Assignment.
+- after census of the first session in second payment period - enrollment in the second payment period - has demonstrated academic activity in the first session of the second payment period (For 8 & 12-week Fastrac Sessions: A Case or Session Long Project Assignment.
 For 4-week Certrac sessions: A Graded Activity or Quiz assignment).